 - Evaluate the costs, effectiveness, and feasibility of in-lake treatments for reducing the frequency and severity of late season algae blooms in Lake Okabena. - Monitor vegetation on existing floating island wetlands.
-Perform maintenance as needed to keep them anchored in place and vegetated. - Work with Lake Ocheda plan management team to assess the results of the 2020/2021 and 2021/2022 winter drawdown attempts.
-Consult with Ducks Unlimited (DU) about the feasibility of installing pumps to do a more complete lake level drawdown.
-Hire DU engineers if needed to complete preliminary plans and apply for a Lessard Sams Outdoor Heritage fund grant. - Manage Ocheda dam fish barrier to prevent carp migration into the lake. - Investigate using Best Management Practices, including conservation easements,

-CRP programs, and local and state partnerships for land purchases to address surface water, groundwater and flooding problems throughout the district.
+Perform maintenance as needed to keep them anchored in place and vegetated. - Work with Lake Ocheda plan management team to approve the plan addendum and conduct the water level drawdown if permitted. - Manage Ocheda dam fish barrier to prevent carp migration into the lake. - Investigate using Best Management Practices, including conservation easements, CRP programs, and local and state partnerships for land purchases to address surface water, groundwater and flooding problems throughout the district.